SINGROUP/ml-spm/papers/ice_structure_discovery/README.md

 ## Data

-This is a listing of the various datasets used in the paper.
+This is a listing of the various data used in the paper.
 They will also be automatically downloaded when running the training or prediction scripts above.

 Training datasets:
 - Cu(111): https://doi.org/10.5281/zenodo.10047850